Nerdabilly/singing-skelly/README.md

 ## Playing the right file

 Remember **each** sequence needs its own CMD file to play the associated vocal track on Skelly.
-Duplicate the example file for each seuence and change the `serial` parameter on the command to `ble_send.py` to match the index of the vocal track.
+Duplicate the example file for each sequence and change the `serial` parameter on the command to `ble_send.py` to match the index of the vocal track.
 You can get this list on the [Skelly BLE Controller](https://tinkertims.github.io/skelly/) web app (it's the number in the first column under the file list).
 It's a good idea to run the sequence in the Sequencer with the CMD file linked up to make sure it's starting the right file.
 If it isn't see, use `ble_send.py playpause --serial 15 --action 0` to stop playback.

 **Note:** If you're previewing in the Sequencer, the sync will probably be off.
 This is because it's waiting for the REST API calls to sync up.
 To get a more accurate preview, add your sequence to a Show in the LOR Control Panel and play the show (you don't actually need to be connected to a LOR controller to do this!)